smebad/DSA/Intersection/readme.md

 ### Conclusion

 - The **brute-force solution** is simple but inefficient for large inputs.
-- The **optimized solution using sets** provides significant performance gains and should be preferred for practical applications.
+- The **optimized solution using sets** provides significant performance gains and should be preferred for practical application